Abstract AI answer bubble citing a brand above fading search links

 Dedicated AEO monitoring tools solve this by:

-- Sampling the AI engines directly with targeted queries
+1. Sampling the AI engines directly with targeted queries

-- Tracking whether your brand appears in the generated answer
+2. Tracking whether your brand appears in the generated answer

-- Measuring citation share vs. competitors over time
+3. Measuring citation share vs. competitors over time

-- Flagging hallucinations (inaccurate claims AI makes about your brand)
+4. Flagging hallucinations (inaccurate claims AI makes about your brand)

-Without this monitoring, you are optimizing blind.
+Without this monitoring, you are optimising blind.

 The Competitive Window